Expan75/py-lorem-picsum/README.md

 # py-lorem-picsum
 https://picsum.photos is a brilliant API written by David Marby & Nijiko Yonskai.
-This library/tool is a little helper for downloading images in a easy and experimentally reproducable way.
+This library/tool is a little helper for downloading images in a easy and experimentally reproducable way from their API.

-I would use this in image labeling machine learning tasks to ensure that my model can adequately detect non-relevant data.
+I would use this in image labeling ML tasks to ensure that my model can adequately detects non-relevant data.

 ## Installation
 Assuming you have Python3 installed, simply use the package manager [pip](https://pip.pypa.io/en/stable/) to install py-lorem-picsum.